JasonShao55/JasonShao55/README.md

 📫 Now I'm working at SenseTime as an development engineer intern.

-⚡ I have high proficiency in every toolkit/library embedded in C/C++, Python, MATLAB, MySQL, plus some experience in Java and Android.
+⚡ I have high proficiency in plentiful toolkits/libraries embedded in C/C++, Python, MATLAB, MySQL, plus some experience in Java and Android.
 Also I'm proficient in data analysis, maths modeling, algorithm implementation etc.

-🌱 I’m currently learning C++ related development, theories of machine learning algorithms, implementations of computer vision, working on Leetcode medium&hard problems.
+🌱 I’m currently learning C++ related development, theories of machine learning algorithms, implementations of computer vision, working on Leetcode medium&hard problems, doing my internship as a software engineer.

 💬 I love learning new things and improving my problem-solving skills.